Skip to content

 Data apps

-For data apps with many pages, we show the pages with the highest totals at the top.
+For data apps with many pages or exports, we show the pages with the highest totals at the top.

-Diagonally hatched areas represent times when a page did not exist.
-When a page has been deleted, we relegate it to the bottom; when 60 days have passed it will disappear.
-Because Observable Cloud understands the structure of Observable Framework, we know statically which pages exist in your app.
+Diagonally hatched areas represent times when a page or export did not exist.
+When one has been deleted, we relegate it to the bottom; when 60 days have passed it will disappear.
+Because Observable Cloud understands the structure of Observable Framework, we know statically which pages and exports exist in your app.
 This lets our analytics distinguish zero views from null views: we know about extant pages with no viewers, and about non-existant pages that had viewers in the past.

 Screenshot of the analytics page showing pages that were deleted